Ram81/Humpback-Whale-Identification/README.md

 ### Approach

-My Solution to the problem is to using Siamese Neural Networks to compute dissimilarity between one whale image with all 3000+ whale classes.
+My Solution to the problem is to use Siamese Neural Networks to compute dissimilarity between one whale image with all 3000+ whale classes.
 After computing the dissimilarity of a whale image with all target categories we choose top 5 least dissimilar classes as top 5 predictions i.e. the whale classes which have least dissimilarity to current example in consideration is highly likely to fall into one of 5 categories.

 As we have 25000+ images in training data with 5005 target classes the approach to compute dissimilarity with every image in training data is quite expensive computationally.
 To  reduce this sample size we use [Linear Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem) to figure out which whale image to use for representing a particular whale category.
 So finally to generate prediction for a whale image we compute dissimilarity with 5005 images (i.e. one whale image representing one whale category) and use these dissimilarity values to generate top 5 predictions.